nbry/flask-boilerplate/README.md

 # My Flask REST API Boilerplate and Set Up

 An opinionated boilerplate and set up for a Flask REST API project.
 I have personally used this set up to bootstrap Flask projects extremely quickly.
-This project can be used by anyone, and it is absolutely FOSS.

-P.S.
-I will be making updates over time.
+Please feel free to use it!

 ------------